seangoogoo/very-simple-grid/README.md

 The classes are named using a consistent pattern: `.text-{breakpoint}-{alignment}` and `.s-text-{breakpoint}-{alignment}`.
 The `{breakpoint}` portion of the class name indicates the screen width at which the alignment should be applied, and the `{alignment}` portion indicates the desired alignment.

-There are four alignment options available: `left`, `right"`, `center`, and `revert`.
-The `revert" option is used to reset the text alignment to the default value for the element, which can be useful in situations where the alignment has been set by some other CSS rule and needs to be overridden.
+There are four alignment options available: `left`, `right`, `center`, and `revert`.
+The `revert` option is used to reset the text alignment to the default value for the element, which can be useful in situations where the alignment has been set by some other CSS rule and needs to be overridden.